gospel-desk/www.logstown.com/well-done-o-christ/index.md

 by Thy ineffable Condescension hast brought back to this state those who fell from it.</div>

-This prayer is the crown of the crown of the crown of the crown of the crown of the early Fathers.
+This prayer—the only prayer in the entire <i>Fount of Knowledge</i>—is the crown of the crown of the crown of the crown of the crown of the early Fathers.

 <div style="padding: 24pt;">
  <div style="padding-left: 40%"><b>Well done, O Christ!</b></div>